 Characterize antibody chain variable domains by having Benchling detect and annotate antibody numbering schemes, CDR/FW regions, and potential sequence liability sites (PTMs).

-If you’ve created or imported protein sequences that represent antibody chains, Benchling’s Antibody Engineering visualizations can now help provide additional antibody-specific information.
-In addition to basic protein analysis capabilities described here, you can now have Benchling automatically detect and annotate your antibody chain variable domains with antibody numbering schemes, CDR/FW regions, and potential sequence liability sites (PTMs).
+If you’ve created or imported antibody protein sequences in Benchling, our Antibody Property Prediction visualizations can help annotate certain antibody-specific information.
+In addition to providing basic protein analysis capabilities, described here, Benchling can now automatically detect and annotate antibody chain variable domains with antibody numbering schemes, Complementarity Determining Regions (CDR) , framework (FW) regions, and potential sequence liability sites (PTMs).

 To access these display features, open an amino acid sequence and click on the gear icon located in the upper right hand corner of the protein sequence map.